Itai-Nelken/qemu2deb/README.md

 ## compatibility list:
 ### OS's
 - [x] RPiOS and RPiOS based OS's for the pi (like TwisterOS).
-- [x] Debian and Debian based OS's (including Ubuntu and Ubuntu based OS's oc course).
+- [x] Debian and Debian based OS's (including Ubuntu and Ubuntu based OS's of course).
 ### Architectures
 - [x] all common architectures (armhf, arm64, x86/i386 and x86_64/x64/amd64).